 Key Performance Indicator (KPI) is a measure that defines the progress with respect to a strategic goal.
 A KPI provides an analytical basis to evaluate progress toward stated objectives.
-KPIs can be devised for specific business processes, technologies, components or resources, as well as for the overall business performance in terms of growth, revenue generation, returns on investments or other decision making criteria.
+KPIs can be devised for:

 KPIs are designed to reduce the complexity in evaluating prior decisions and the resulting impact and consequences.
 KPIs provide a manageable and holistic visibility into business performance from a variety of angles, allowing decision-makers to adapt strategies for optimum results.
 It is therefore critical to identify, monitor, report and evaluate the most impactful metrics that indicate the true performance of the associated business component.
 The following guiding principles can be adopted in identifying the correct KPI metrics:

-- There’s no specific number of KPIs that must be used at any organization.
+- There’s no specific number of KPIs that must be used.
 Multiple KPIs may be required to aggregate across diverse selection groups to communicate the complete picture regarding prior decisions impacting present and future business performance.

-- KPIs that are relevant today, may not be entirely useful tomorrow.
+- KPIs that are relevant today may not be useful tomorrow.
 Decision makers are expected to evolve how they select, measure and report KPIs in response to changing market and business circumstances.
 A framework to proactively perform this transition can further simplify the task of reporting and understanding KPIs.